-CCC's complete set of policies and procedures related to Title IX may be accessed at: www.cccneb.edu/CivilRights/ CCC's Student code of Conduct prohibits sexually violent acts, termed "Sexual Misconduct" by the College, which can be crimes as well.
+CCC's Student Code of Conduct prohibits sexually violent acts, termed "Sexual Misconduct" by the College, which can be crimes as well.
 Sexual misconduct includes non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation, interpersonal/relationship violence, sex/gender-based stalking, and sexual harassment.
 While CCC utilizes different standards and definitions than the NE Code, sexual misconduct often overlaps with the crimes of rape, sexual assault, sexual harassment, stalking, dating violence, and domestic violence.
-Victims of these behaviors are protected by federal laws, specifically Title IX http://www.cccneb.edu/What-is-Title-IX and the Clery Act, which mandates the contents of this report.
+Victims of these behaviors are protected by federal laws, specifically Title IX and the Clery Act, which mandates the contents of this report.